trojal/rozero-notes/memorial-dungeons/equipment.md

 ### Dispatching Equipment (Grade II)

 The second grade of Memorial Dungeon equipment.
-Your character must be at leats **base level 80** to wear this grade of equipment.
+Your character must be at least **base level 80** to wear this grade of equipment.

 <table>
   <thead>